 |Time from planting to harvest:||Between 90 and more than 140 days, depending on species.|

 1. Pick a Great Location

 Whether or not your carrots grow successfully or not depends primarily on the choice of soil you plant them in.
-Carrots prefer a sandy or loamy type soil that drains extremely well.
+Carrots prefer sandy or loamy-type soil that drains extremely well.
 There also needs to be plenty of sunlight (at least 6 hours).